On this page

 About our fishing industry and fish stocks

-The seafood sector provides an important source of revenue, jobs, and opportunities for New Zealand with export revenue forecast to increase 3% to $2.2 billion in the year to 30 June 2025.
+The seafood sector provides an important source of revenue, jobs, and opportunities to New Zealand with export revenue forecast to increase 3% to $2.2 billion in the year to 30 June 2025.

 Overall, the latest information shows fisheries remain in good shape.
 Fisheries New Zealand is committed to supporting sustainable fishing so that all fishers, commercial, recreational, and customary continue to benefit from the sea for generations to come.